xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

 leverage the rich type system to be more productive on large projects.
 And while I'm at it I want to support the Rust commercial support ecosystem: I'm giving the IntelliJ IDE (by Idea Software) a full shake.

-IntelliJ CE has been my only editor while I work on my Rust projects.
+IntelliJ CE has been exclusive Rust editor.
 And over the past few months it has gotten better and better.
+While still considered a work in progress it has helped me gain productivity.

-In this post I want to go over everyday usage and hopefully convince you to give it a try.
+In this post I want to go over everyday usage and hopefully convince you to give Intellij and the Rust plugin a try.

 Setup
 ---